Nerve agents, poison and window falls. Over the years, Kremlin foes have been attacked or killed

 In August 2020, opposition leader Alexei Navalny fell ill on a flight from Siberia to Moscow.
 The plane landed in the city of Omsk, where Navalny was hospitalized in a coma.
 Two days later, he was airlifted to Berlin, where he recovered.

 His allies almost immediately said he was poisoned, but Russian officials denied it.
-Labs in Germany, France and Sweden confirmed Navalny was poisoned by a Soviet-era nerve agent known as Novichok.
+Labs in Germany, France and Sweden confirmed Navalny was poisoned by a Soviet-era nerve agent known as Novichok, which he reported had been applied to his underwear.
 Navalny returned to Russia and was convicted this month of extremism and sentenced to 19 years in prison, his third conviction with a prison sentence in two years on charges he says are politically motivated.

 In 2018, Pyotr Verzilov, a founder of the protest group Pussy Riot, fell severely ill and also was flown to Berlin, where doctors said poisoning was “highly plausible.”
 He eventually recovered.
 Earlier that year, Verzilov embarrassed the Kremlin by running onto the field during soccer’s World Cup final in Moscow with three other activists to protest police brutality.
 His allies said he could have been targeted because of his activism.